 Books and Edited Volumes

-The Face-to-Face in Shakespearean Drama: Ethics, Philosophy, Performance, co-editor, with Julia Reinhard Lupton (Edinburgh: Edinburgh UP, 2019)
+The Face-to-Face in Shakespearean Drama: Ethics, Philosophy, Performance, co-edited with Julia Reinhard Lupton (Edinburgh University Press, 2019)

 Sincerity, guest co-editor, with Caleb D. Spencer, special issue of Christianity & Literature, 67, no. 1 (2017), (SAGE, December 2017)

 The Sacramental Text Reconsidered, guest editor, special issue of Christianity & Literature66, no. 3 (2017), (SAGE, June 2017)